alehechka/alehechka/README.md

 - 🔭 I’m currently working on a brand new [startup project][website]! (be warned, it's in its early stages.)
 - 🌱 I’m currently focusing on bolstering my React and DevOps knowledge through professional experience.
 - 🥅 2020 Goals: Complete the core development of my startup project.
+- 📝 Also making an attempt at writing [Medium](https://medium.com/@ajlehechka) articles!

 ### Connect with me: